Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 2. Create viral infographics

 Infographics are one of the 15 types of content that generate massive traffic.
-Regularly sharing well-designed, interesting infographics can take your search traffic to the next level.
+Regularly sharing well-designed, interesting infographics can take your site traffic to the next level.
 I’ve been using infographics for a long time to drive targeted organic and social visitors to my blog.

 “On average, each infographic that I’ve created has generated 53,000+ qualified visitors and over 800 backlinks from 79 unique domains.
 Infographics also generate decent social shares; each one generated close to 900 tweets and 400+ Facebook likes.”